The University of Wisconsin–Madison occupies ancestral Ho-Chunk land in a special place called Teejop that has been loved for thousands of years.

 Accessibility

-The tour route incorporates various terrain such as stairs and inclines in elevation.
-Participants should be prepared to walk or otherwise travel up to two miles.
-If any accommodations are needed to ensure that all guests are able to participate in the tour, please reach out to fnclt_uwmad@wisc.edu at least two weeks before your tour date.
+Please indicate any accessibility needs in the tour request form.
+If any accommodations are needed to ensure that all guests are able to participate in the tour, please reach out to fnclt@uwmad.wisc.edu at least two weeks before your tour date.

 Photography Policy